 Figure 2: AssureSign document entity

-Step-by-step instruction on how to build in a relationship to Quote:
+Step-by-step instructions on how to build in a relationship for Quote

 Figure 3: Fill in fields to build a relationship

-Enter the name of your Entity.
-For our example we use Quote.
+Enter the name of your entity.
+For our example we will use Quote.

 Change it to lower space and don’t forget to add id (here: _quoteid)